 In June of 2008, Bio-Path entered into a Project Plan agreement with a contract drug manufacturing suppler for delivery of drug product to support commencement of the Company's Phase I clinical trial of its first cancer drug product.
-The Company currently expects to start this trial by the end of the second or beginning of the third quarter 2009 and the clinical grade drug batch is scheduled to be manufactured in the second quarter 2009.
-In the current quarter ending March 31, 2009, the Company paid \$298,800 to this manufacturer under this agreement that is carried at cost as Drug Product for Testing on the balance sheet (see Note 2.) and recorded and paid an additional \$48,000 in R&D expense for manufacturing validation.
-The Company expects to pay an additional \$294,150 to this supplier when the project is completed and the drug manufacturer delivers clinical grade drug product for testing in the Company's clinical trial.
+The Company currently expects to receive an IND to start this trial by the end of the year 2009.
+The clinical grade drug batch to be used in the clinical trial was manufactured at the end of July 2009 and has been successfully tested.
+In the current quarter ending September 30, 2009, the Company paid \$47,334 to this manufacturer, all of which was previously accrued as R&D expense.
+Previously, \$591,600 in payments were made to this manufacturer under this agreement that is carried at cost as Drug Product for Testing on the balance sheet (see Note 2.).
+The Company expects to pay an additional \$168,150 for the original Project Plan to this supplier when the project is completed and clinical grade drug is delivered to the Company, of which \$24,000 has been accrued as R&D expense and the balance of \$144,150 will be carried on the Balance Sheet at cost as Drug Product for Testing.